ACruzadoP/8_react_functional_components_practice/README.md

 This is 9th screencast, called "9.
-React Functional Components Practice" https://scrimba.com/course/glearnreact
+React Functional Components Practice"<br />
+https://scrimba.com/course/glearnreact

-// Objectives:
+// Objectives:<br />
 // 1.
-Set up the basic React code from scratch
+Set up the basic React code from scratch<br />
 // 2.
-Create a functional component called MyInfo that returns the following UI:
+Create a functional component called MyInfo that returns the following UI:<br />
     // a.
-An h1 with your name
+An h1 with your name<br />
     // b.
-A paragraph with a little blurb about yourself
+A paragraph with a little blurb about yourself<br />
     // c.
-An ordered or unordered list of the top 3 vacation spots you'd like to visit
+An ordered or unordered list of the top 3 vacation spots you'd like to visit<br />
 // 3.
-Render an instance of that functional component to the browser
+Render an instance of that functional component to the browser<br />
-// Extra challenge: learn on your own (Google!) how you can add some style to your page.
+// Extra challenge: learn on your own (Google!) how you can add some style to your page.<br />
-// (We will also cover this in an upcoming lesson).
+// (We will also cover this in an upcoming lesson).<br />